Manning's Formula and Gravity Flow

 Calculate cross-sectional average velocity flow in open channels.

-Manning's equation can be used to calculate cross-sectional average velocity flow in open channels
+Manning's equation is an empirical equation that can be used to calculate cross-sectional average velocity flow in open channels

 where